Praqma/training-infra/README.md

 ## Bootstrapping Infrastructure

-> NB: if you used `git clone` on windows, make sure that the `startup-script.tpl` has `LF`
+> NB: if you used `git clone` on windows,
-> line endings and not `CLRF`.
-Otherwise the startup script won't run correctlyon the VMs
+> make sure that the `startup-script.tpl` has `LF` line endings and not `CLRF`.
+> Otherwise the startup script won't run correctly on the linux VMs.

 To bootstrap the infrastructure use terraform as follows: